 All of you, clothe yourselves with humility toward one another, because, “God opposes the proud but gives grace to the humble.”
 (1 Peter 5:5)

 Whose prayers are hindered?
-It is those who boast, “Thank you God that I am not like other people” (Lk 18:11).
+It is those who boast, “Thank you God that I am not like other people” (Luke 18:11).
 It is those who see themselves as better than others.
 It is those who sacrifice people on the altar of their convictions.
 Such people have trouble receiving grace because they don’t see their need for it.
-Consequently, their pride hinders their prayers.
+Their pride hinders their prayers.

 God doesn’t bless us in accordance with our output but in accordance with the riches of his grace.
 This is why religious superstars are often further from God’s grace than tax collectors and prostitutes (Matt 21:31).